RakinRkz/ChaCha20/readme.md

 ```getKeyFromUser```, ```getNonceFromUser```, ```getCipherFromUser```,
 ```printHexVector``` are used for their respective purposes.
 The main function
 handles the program flow according to user's choice.

+## Important Note
+This program has been written as an academic assignment and for easy understanding of the algorithm.
+Usage of this code for real world application definitely not recommended by RakinRkz.